wuyichen24/software-engineering-abbreviations-acronyms/dictionary/A/ASD-Adaptive_Software_Development.md

 ## Overview
 - A software development process enable teams to quickly and effectively adapt to changing requirements or market needs by dynamic cycles (A repeating series of *speculate*, *collaborate*, and *learn*).
-- ASD is also an antecedent to agile software development.
+- ASD is an antecedent to agile software development.

 ## Description